o3de/o3de.org/content/docs/userguide/rendering/shadows-cvars.md

   cascade shadow maps. '
 title: Using CVARs to Configure Terrain and Cascade Shadow Maps
 ---
-# Using CVARs to Configure Terrain and Cascade Shadow Maps<a name="rendering-graphics-shadows-cvars"></a>
+# Using CVARs to Configure Terrain and Cascade Shadow Maps {#rendering-graphics-shadows-cvars}

 You can use console variables \(CVARs\) in Amazon Lumberyard to configure terrain and cascade shadow maps \(also known as gradient shadow maps, or GSMs\)\.
 This topic provides a list of key shadow\-related console variables and shows you how to save your changes to them\.
 It also shows you how to learn about other related console variables\.